tazee/tazee.github.io/yt-tools/index.md

 - Added Set to 3D Cursor and Rotation to the WorkPlane
 - Added Replace button to Selection Sets
 - Automatically detects view navigation operations and removes the Navigation selection option from the Preferences
+### v1.4 New Features
+- Changed tool handles to respect Blender's snap states.
+- Fixed another issue so that Randomize Transform does not work with YT-Tools

 ## License